Event shapes and Inclusive Hadron Spectra at FCC-ee energies: Determination of

 And coefficients $A_{\text{tot}}$ and $B_{\text{tot}}$ are defined as follows:

 Here, we select the $N_c=3$ as the number of quark colors and the $N_f=~5$ as the number of active quark flavors.
 Considering massless quarks, the ratio of cross sections,

-contains canceling electroweak coupling factors.
-A correction for the bottom quark is required when the $b\overline{b}$ events are considerable.
-These effects scale with $m_b^2/Q^2$, accounting to nearly 1\% at 91.2 GeV and 0.2-0.3\% at 200 GeV \cite{Barate_2000}.
-The correction is derived from subtracting the $A$ and $B$ values for massless and massive scenarios as calculated in \cite{Chetyrkin_1979}.
-The top quark mass also needs corrections at energies above the $t\overline{t}$ threshold.
+contains canceling electroweak coupling factors.~A correction for the bottom quark is required when the $b\overline{b}$ events are considerable.~These effects scale with $m_b^2/Q^2$, accounting to nearly 1\% at 91.2 GeV and 0.2-0.3\% at 200 GeV~\cite{Barate_2000}.~The correction is derived by subtracting coefficients in (\ref{eq:ao}) and (\ref{eq:bo}) for massless and massive scenarios as calculated in~\cite{Chetyrkin_1979}.~The top quark mass also needs corrections at energies above the $\text{t}\overline{\text{t}}$ threshold.
 Both these contributions have not been included in the current study.